Hamhunter23/Word-It/README.md

-# MERN Chat App
+# Word It

-Welcome to the MERN Chat App.
+Welcome to Word It, a MERN stack Chat App.
 A full-stack chat application using the MERN stack (MongoDB, Express.js, React.js, and Node.js) along with websockets.

 ## Features

-This chat app includes several cool features, including:
+Word It includes several cool features, including:

 - **Online Indicator**: See when other users are online and available for chat.
 - **Uploads/Attachments**: Ability to upload and send attachments within the chat.